-In todays post, I will be showing you How To Make Elderberry Syrup.
-Elderberry syrup is a simple syrup made from elderberries and used for it’s natural immune boosting properties.
+Elderberry syrup is a simple syrup made from elderberries and used for its natural immune-boosting properties.

 It’s been a couple of years now since I have incorporated the use of elderberry syrup to keep us well during the fall and winter months when the flu/cold season is at its highest threat.
 If you’ve stuck around for any time on this blog then you know that I am all about natural remedies and holistic healing techniques.
 It’s always a bonus if I can also make them myself.

 For about 5 years now I have relied mostly on a good diet and incorporating essential oils when needed in order to sustain our health.
 After finding this syrup through a friend.
-I did some research on this magic concoction and it quickly made my list of must haves for the flu season.
-With COVID, it only stands to reason that this is now an every day syrup to keep on hand.
+I did some research on this magic concoction and it quickly made my list of must-haves for the flu season.
+In the midst of COVID, it only stands to reason that this is now an everyday syrup to keep on hand.

 ¾ cup organic dried elderberries

 2 drops of clove essential oil or ½ tsp ground clove

 1 cinnamon stick or 1 tsp cinnamon

 1 tsp ground ginger